 If you're talking about descriptive data analysis techniques, try to mention the specific type of analysis the research proposes.

 Qualitative parameters include anecdotal evidence, a compilation of consensus opinions or even measuring the emotional intensity of respondents.
-A qualitative analysis uses figures to measure the data correctly, offering specific outcomes for the hypotheses being tested.
+Qualitative analysis uses figures to measure the data correctly, offering specific outcomes for the hypotheses being tested.

 There are numerous online resources where marketing research plan templates can be downloaded.
 These templates are very reliable as they give the required format but still allow you to modify it to look as you would love (for example, adding your company logo and changing fonts).
+This is to say that the marketing research proposal template allows you to personalize it so that it is not the same as any other.
+The advantage you will have with these online templates is the opportunity to resent a professional proposal that fits any standard.
 The marketing research templates also guide you on the different clauses that are required (and those that aren't needed, you can edit them out!)

 So, don't get stuck simply because you don't know the right format to use.
 Get help online.

 A big problem of market research is that conventional tools are unable to assess the impact of the marketing investments on the target audience's behaviour.
 This problem is because it's unable to track the steps from when the customer sees the product to when they decide to purchase it.
 Metrics like awareness and attitudes from existing customers.

 The marketing proposal is meant to showcase your ability as a professional to market yourself and your client.
 If you can convince your client that they need your expertise, then they will see the need to have you as part of their team.